HassanCodesIt/RESTful-Weather-Logger/README.md

 ## 🚀 Project Overview

 **RESTful Weather Logger** is a full-stack web application that demonstrates the power of REST APIs.
-It allows users to view real-time weather data for multiple cities, fetched from a third-party weather API via RapidAPI.
+It allows users to view real-time weather data for multiple cities, fetched from [WeatherAPI.com](https://www.weatherapi.com/).
 The backend is built with Flask and exposes its own RESTful endpoints, making it a perfect project to showcase on your resume as a REST API implementation.

 ---